Progressus-io/postnl-for-woocommerce/readme.txt

 == Changelog ==

+= 5.6.0 (2024-09-17) =
+* Add: New "Printer Types" setting with support for PDF, GIF, JPG, and ZPL.
+* Add: "Return to Home Address" option to the Return Settings.
+* Add: Smart Return feature allowing merchants to generate and email return barcodes for printer-less returns at PostNL locations.
+* Fix: Ability to merge Portrait and Landscape A6 labels into A4 PDF file.

 = 5.5.0 (2024-08-27) =
 * Add: Compatibility with the new WooCommerce Product Editor.
 * Fix: HPOS declaration path.